hendrikmaus/motion-sensor/README.md

 Please find an example for a printable case over on [Thingiverse](https://www.thingiverse.com/thing:4718903).

 I used white PETG which allows for the blue onboard status LED on the Wemos to shine through.

+I created the models using [FreeCAD](https://www.freecadweb.org/); please find the source file in this repository.